Sunday, February 28, 2021

 The new Three of Swords, however, is deeply disappointing.
 In the first edition, the card was an original piece of art showing a bird's flight hampered by the three swords (wounds) he clings to-- or perhaps showing a bird that has caught the swords before they could pierce him.

 None of the Minor Arcana cards in the first edition are RWS clones, but in the new edition, the Three of Swords has reverted to the usual, silly imagery of a heart pierced by three swords.
 Boring and cliché!
-(Tarot creators, please note: it only worked for Pamela Coleman Smith.)
+(Tarot creators, please note: it only worked for Pamela Colman Smith.)
 Red roses have been thrown into the mix as well, with a rose bud growing from the left auricle.

 Two other cards have been changed.
 They are Judgment and The High Priestess.
 Judgment is now a more fiery Phoenix.
 It may be an improvement, but not an essential one.
 On the other hand, the new High Priestess is amazing!
 She may even compensate for the desecration of the original Three of Swords.